-This article describes the authentication, authorisation and security of Black Pear's eSP app.
+This article describes the authentication, authorisation and security of Black Pear's Core Care Plans app.

 Users are authenticated using a unique user identity (their email address) in conjunction with a password.